Renal Tumors down arrow

 • Histologic diversity of WTs

-• Site of constitutional deletions in patients with WAGR syndrome.
+• This is the site of constitutional deletions in patients with WAGR syndrome.

 • WT-1 gene: